-Professor Donald E. Hall, Lehigh University, USA
+Professor Donald E. Hall, University of Rochester, United States

 Professor Baden Offord, Centre for Human Rights Education, Curtin University, Australia & Cultural Studies Association of Australasia

-Dr Seiko Yasumoto, University of Sydney, Australia
+Professor Seiko Yasumoto, University of Sydney, Australia

 - Location & Venue: Held in Tokyo, Japan, and Online